HerringtonDarkholme/vue-ts-loader/README.md

 ### Failing the build on TypeScript compilation error

-When the build fails (i.e. at least one typescript compile error occured), ts-loader does **not** propagate the build failure to webpack.
+When the build fails (i.e. at least one typescript compile error occured), vue-ts-loader does **not** propagate the build failure to webpack.
 The upshot of this is you can fail to notice an erroring build.
 This is inconvenient; particularly in continuous integration scenarios.
 If you want to ensure that the build failure is propogated it is advised that you make use of the [webpack-fail-plugin](https://www.npmjs.com/package/webpack-fail-plugin).
 This plugin that will make the process return status code 1 when it finishes with errors in single-run mode.
 Et voilà!
 Build failure.

 For more background have a read of [this issue](https://github.com/TypeStrong/ts-loader/issues/108).